7J2415147m/Jatin-kumar/README.md

 Step 3.
 Create a New Repository To start a new project, create a new directory and initialize it as a Git repository:

+now open the git app and run the command git clone link of your repository